srujeeth87/Devops_Assignment_Aqua/README.md

 - Cleanup in post stage

 Jenkins agent should have below:
-  - Has Docker installed
+  - the Docker to be installed
- - Uses valid Docker Hub credentials via withCredentials
+ - and use valid Docker Hub credentials via withCredentials in Manage Jenkins Field

 ---